 Eptifibatide is intravenously administered and is available in strengths of 0.75 mg/ml and 2 mg/ml.
 The dose of eptifibatide is different in patients diagnosed with acute coronary syndrome (ACS) and in patients undergoing percutaneous coronary intervention (PCI).
-In patients with ACS, it is given immediately after the diagnosis at a loading dose of 180 mcg/kg IV followed by a continuous i.v. infusion of 2 mcg/kg/min.
-The infusion is continued up to 72 hours.
-Pre-PCI, eptifibatide is used as a loading dose of 180 mcg/kg IV followed by a continuous infusion of 2 mcg/kg/min with another 180 mcg/kg IV bolus (double bolus regimen) given 10 minutes after the first one.
+In patients with ACS, it is given immediately after the diagnosis at a loading dose of 180 mcg/kg IV, followed by a continuous IV infusion of 2 mcg/kg/min.
+The infusion continues up to 72 hours.
+Pre-PCI, eptifibatide is given as a loading dose of 180 mcg/kg IV, followed by a continuous infusion of 2 mcg/kg/min with another 180 mcg/kg IV bolus (double bolus regimen) given 10 minutes after the first one.
 Status post-PCI eptifibatide infusion continued up to 18 hours.
-Kidney clears eptifibatide; a maintenance dose is cut down to 50% in patients with serum creatinine greater than 2 mg/dL and keeping loading dose same as that of a normal kidney function.
+Kidney clears eptifibatide; a maintenance dose is cut down to 50% in patients with serum creatinine greater than 2 mg/dL and keeping loading dose the same as that of a normal kidney function.
 Contraindications to eptifibatide in patients with serum creatinine greater than 4 mg/dL or patients requiring hemodialysis.

 In ACS, eptifibatide is a therapeutic option along with other medications, including alteplase, heparin, metoprolol, nitroglycerin, morphine, or furosemide.
 Eptifibatide is chemically incompatible with furosemide, and thus they should not be administered in the same intravenous line.

 The significant side effect of eptifibatide described in the PURSUIT trial was bleeding.
 In most cases, bleeding was mild and occurred at femoral access sites.
-There were more red cell transfusions required in the Eptifibatide group compared to placebo to counteract anemia.
-However, there is increased bleeding following abciximab administration compared to eptifibatide or tirofiban because of rapid reversibility of latter agents.
+There were more red cell transfusions required in the eptifibatide group compared to placebo to counteract anemia.
+However, there is increased bleeding following abciximab administration compared to eptifibatide or tirofiban because of the rapid reversibility of these latter two agents.

 Thrombocytopenia is another side effect of eptifibatide reported in several case reports.
 Thrombocytopenia infrequently occurs with Gp IIb/IIIa inhibitors but sometimes may be profound.
 The risk of thrombocytopenia associated with eptifibatide (0.1 to 0.2%) and tirofiban (0.1 to 0.3%) is lesser compared to abciximab (0.4 to 1.1%).
 Tirofiban induced thrombocytopenia (secondary to eptifibatide) occurs because of the naturally occurring drug-dependent antibodies specific for eptifibatide occupied Gp IIb/IIIa receptor site.
 It is also clinically relevant to distinguish eptifibatide-induced thrombocytopenia from other etiologies.
-Pseudothrombocytopenia can be seen using complete blood cell analysis when blood samples are collected in EDTA- containing tubes.
+Pseudothrombocytopenia is detectable using complete blood cell analysis when blood samples are collected in EDTA- containing tubes.
 The absence of platelet clumping on peripheral smear rules out pseudo-thrombocytopenia.
-Amongst the Gp IIb/IIIa inhibitors, only abciximab has been reported to have an association with pseudo-thrombocytopenia.
-Heparin and eptifibatide are administered simultaneously during PCI and in treatment of ACS.
+Among the Gp IIb/IIIa inhibitors, only abciximab has reportedly shown an association with pseudo-thrombocytopenia.
+Heparin and eptifibatide are administered simultaneously during PCI and in the treatment of ACS.
 In comparison to heparin-induced thrombocytopenia (HIT), eptifibatide usually causes a steep decline in platelet count (less than 30000 cells/ uL).
 HIT-1 occurs within one and five days, whereas HIT-2 occurs within 4 to 20 days following heparin administration.
 Thus thrombocytopenia developing within the first day or severe thrombocytopenia favor thrombocytopenia secondary to eptifibatide.
 Also, the detection of platelet factor-4 (PF-4) assay in HIT can help differentiate it from eptifibatide-induced thrombocytopenia.
-Eptifibatide can inhibit to new platelets in both active and inactive state.
-Thrombocytopenia due to eptifibatide responds better after discontinuation of medication, and addition of platelet bag is not helpful if the patient has a high concentration of eptifibatide in plasma.
-Other side effects reported include hypotension, heart failure, arrhythmias (ventricular fibrillation, atrial fibrillation), hypersensitivity reactions, gastrointestinal, genitourinary or pulmonary alveolar hemorrhage.
+Eptifibatide can inhibit new platelets in both active and inactive states.
+Thrombocytopenia due to eptifibatide responds better after discontinuation of medication, and the addition of a platelet bag is not helpful if the patient has a high concentration of eptifibatide in plasma.
+Other side effects reported include hypotension, heart failure, arrhythmias (ventricular fibrillation, atrial fibrillation), hypersensitivity reactions, gastrointestinal, genitourinary, or pulmonary alveolar hemorrhage.

 The contraindications to using eptifibatide mentioned below: